 - Check your current portfolio and the allocations to various sectors.

-Many investors are overweight banks and financial institutions when they take deposits, shares and hybrid securities into account.
-If that also applies to you, you may want to consider other sectors or at least make sure the financial institution bonds you invest in, are names that you don’t already have in your portfolio
+- Many investors overweight banks and financial institutions when they take deposits, shares and hybrid securities into account.
+If that also applies to you, weight the portfolio more heavily to other sectors or at least make sure the financial institution bonds you invest in are names that you don’t already have in your portfolio.

 - Are there any sectors or companies that you wouldn't invest in due to ethical considerations?

 For example, some investors have an environmental bias and will not invest in mining companies; others prefer not to invest in other lenders who specialise in sub-prime lending.

 - Investment grade 76%, high yield 24%

 - Fixed 41%, Floating 41%, Inflation linked 18%

 - Weighted average term to maturity 7.02 years